7-how-your-social-media

 Professionals are subject to the laws and rules governing their respective professions.
 The rise in social media usage, both personally and professionally, has led to some regulation of social media activity by licensing and disciplinary boards.
 Unfortunately, making social media posts can sometimes result in disciplinary action against your professional license.
-Having a professional license defense attorney on your side can make a significant difference in the outcome of your case.
+Having a professional license defense lawyer on your side can make a significant difference in the outcome of your case.
 The following are examples of how different professional licensing boards handle social media usage by the professionals they regulate.

 The Texas Board of Nursing and Social Media